nbcommunication/CloudflareAssets/README.md

 ### Images
 - **Account hash**: This can be found in the right sidebar on the Images dashboard.

+### Only Uploads?
+If this is enabled, assets will continue to be uploaded to Cloudflare if authorised, but will be served by the local filesystem.
+It switches off the `Pagefile::url()`, `Pagefile::httpUrl()` and `Pageimage::size()` hooks.
+If you encounter a problem with your Cloudflare setup, this option allows you to revert to the default without completely removing the integration.

 ## Usage
 Once correctly configured, you shouldn't need to *use* the module at all; all `url()` and `httpUrl()` calls will be replaced by the appropriate URL from Cloudflare.
 Calls to `Pageimage::size()` will skip generating a variant on the local filesystem and will instead return a variant URL from Cloudflare.
 Currently not all options from `size()` are mapped to variant options, but width, height and focus point will be used.
 More information on the available options is coming soon.